jonas1ara/73/Problems/Dynamic-programming/Word-Break/README.md

 # Word Break:

-This directory contains implementations of the "Word Break" problem in the C++ and C# languages.
-Each implementation uses bottom-up DP with a dictionary set and temporal complexity `O(n^2)` (with dictionary lookup roughly `O(1)` average).
+This directory contains an implementation of the "Word Break" problem in C#.
+The implementation uses bottom-up DP with a dictionary set and temporal complexity `O(n^2)` (with dictionary lookup roughly `O(1)` average).

 ## Problem description